dark-pid/dARK/README.md

 *   **Integration with dARK Python Library:** Uses the dARK Python Library internally.

 The Minter API repository provides documentation on the available endpoints, request/response formats, and any required authentication.
 If you're integrating a repository system with dARK, the Minter API is the recommended approach.
 To use your own instance, you would deploy the Minter API and configure your repository software to use its URL.

+## dARK Technical Documentation & Architure

+The [technical documentation](./docs/technical_overview.md) file provides a deep dive into the technical architecture of the dARK system.
+It serves as a comprehensive reference for developers, administrators, and anyone who wants to understand the inner workings of dARK.
+The file includes:

+*   **Introduction to dARK:**  A high-level overview of the dARK system, its purpose, and its relationship to the ARK identifier scheme.
+*   **Core Components and Data Models:** A detailed explanation of the fundamental building blocks of dARK, including:
+    *   **Persistent Identifier (PID)**
+    *   **Decentralized Name Mapping Authority (DNMA)**
+    * **NOID provider**
+*   **dARK Key Processes:**  Illustrations and explanations of the core workflows within dARK, such as `PID Creation Process` and `PID Resolution Process`.
+*   **Smart Contract Details and Architecture:** A thorough description of each smart contract in the dARK system, with secevral diagram visually representing the relationships and dependencies between the various smart contracts to provide a high-level overview of the system's structure.

+In summary, [technical documentation](./docs/technical_overview.md)is the go-to resource for a complete technical understanding of the dARK system's on-chain implementation,to provide a comprehensive and explanation of dARK's inner workings.